scrabbletank/farhome-rules/rulesdoc.md

 Curse a creature you can see with weakness.
 Make a spellcasting roll against the creatures willpower save.
 On success, they are weakened, and are unable to inflict lesser or greater wounds with attacks on a critical.

-You may target an additional person for every level above 3rd.
+You may target an additional person for every level cast above 3rd.

 ___
 #### Enlarge/Reduce